 Core vaccines are those that are recommended for every pet, while non-core would be recommended based on lifestyle.

-Core vaccines – (administered every 3 years unless antibody titer test results indicate that the dog possesses antibody levels that have been determined to be protective)
+These vaccines are administered every 3 years unless antibody titer test results indicate that the dog possesses antibody levels that have been determined to be protective.